Joonhwi Kim

 • Double Copy / Color-Kinematics Duality:

-This marks a productive 5-year period with 11 papers and 5 invited talks.
+This marks a productive 5-year period with 14 papers and 5 invited talks.
+(More to come!)